Code of Ethics & Conduct

 Coaches must consistently display high personal standards and

-project a favourable image of their sport and of coaching to performers, their
+project a favourable image of their sport and coaching to performers, their

 parents/families, other coaches, officials, spectators, the media and the